Polar Second Moment Of Area

 Q1: What is the difference between the polar second moment of area and the area moment of inertia?

 A1: While both are second moments of area, they describe different resistance properties.
-The area moment of inertia describes resistance to bending, whereas the polar second moment of area describes resistance to torsion.
+So the area moment of inertia describes resistance to bending, whereas the polar second moment of area describes resistance to torsion.
 They are calculated about different axes; area moment of inertia is about an axis within the plane of the cross-section, while the polar second moment of area is about an axis perpendicular to the cross-section.

 Q2: Can the polar second moment of area be negative?